crcordeliers/CAIBIrnaseq/README.md

 ## Quick Installation

-In RStudio, just try run these command lines :
+In RStudio, try running these command lines :

 ```
 # If not already installed